bgopi23/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [e/EMAIL] [a/ADDRESS] [w/WEIGHT] [h/HEIGHT] [nt/NOTE] [t/TAG]…​`

-* When HEIGHT and/or WEIGHT is specified to be 0, the values will not be added to the client's details.
+* When HEIGHT and/or WEIGHT is specified to be 0, no weight/height will be added to the client.

 <div markdown="span" class="alert alert-info">:bulb: **Tip:**
 A client can have 0 or more tags.